- Written by Dr.Mehmet Demircioglu

 The first night is often the most awkward because you are tired, cautious, and aware of every sensation.
 Some donor tightness, mild discomfort, and fear of touching the grafts are common.
 Those sensations are not, by themselves, proof that something is wrong.

-The bed should be prepared before sleep.
+Prepare the bed before sleep.
 Keep the pillow arrangement simple.
 Avoid soft pillows that allow the head to sink and roll.
 Avoid sleeping face down or pressing the recipient area into the pillow.

 If the transplant involved the hairline or frontal scalp, be especially careful not to let the front of the head touch bedding.
 If the crown was treated, the back of the scalp may also need protection from direct pressure.